-Section 3(a) implements the OECD Convention by amending § 104(a) of the FCPA (15 U.S.C. § 78dd-2(a)) to prohibit any payments made to foreign officials, foreign political parties, party officials, and candidates, directly or through other persons, for the purpose of securing "any improper advantage."
+Section 4(a) implements the OECD Convention by amending §78dd-2(a) to prohibit any payments made to foreign officials, foreign political parties, party officials, and candidates, directly or through other persons, for the purpose of securing "any improper advantage."
 See OECD Convention, Art.
-1, para.
-1.
+1, $\P$ 1.